RAF Prestwick: Heritage

 The station badge showed a Lion, (symbolising strength and valour), holding a shepherd's crook, (symbolising watchfulness), within a turret, (symbolising a place of refuge, strength and safety).

 The station motto, Faire Agus Gliocas, is Scottish Gaelic for "Watchfulness and Wisdom".

 Closure

-The Minister for Armed Forces announced on 31 March 2013 that RAF Prestwick would close by the end of 2013.
+The Minister for the Armed Forces announced on 31 March 2013 that RAF Prestwick would close by the end of 2013.
 Due to technological advances, there was no longer a requirement for two military area radar control centres in the United Kingdom.The unit subsequently closed on 6 December 2013, when the RAF Ensign was lowered for the final time, representing the end of a 77-year association between Ayrshire and the RAF.
 Prestwick's operations and thirty personnel were transferred to the RAF unit based in the NATS London Air Traffic Control Centre in Swanwick, Hampshire, forming a single military area radar unit.
 A small number of RAF personnel remained at Prestwick until January 2014 to complete the transfer.